 5. Explain the origins of America’s “One China Policy.”
 Why is the U.S. in a delicate diplomatic predicament regarding China and Taiwan?

 6. Describe the fundamental disagreement between Douglas MacArthur and Harry Truman that led Truman to fire MacArthur early in the Korean War.

 1. Explain why it’s an oversimplification to say that the U.S. fought for democracy during the Cold War.
 Identify some examples of where American (or Western) interests conflicted with America’s commitment to democracy.

 2. Summarize the cause and long-term impact of the Suez Crisis.

-4. Explain what Eisenhower meant in his Farewell Address by the dangers of the military-industrial complex.
-How can conflicts of interest arise between contractors and policy makers?
+3. Explain what Eisenhower meant in his Farewell Address by the dangers of the military-industrial complex.
+How can conflicts of interest arise between contractors and policymakers?
 Does the danger still persist?

-5. Distinguish between what the U.S. knew about the Cuban Missile Crisis in 1962 and what they learned later when Soviet archives opened after the Cold War.
-Evaluate ExComm’s and JFK’s handling of the crisis.
+5. Describe the backdrop to the Cuban Missile Crisis.
+Distinguish between what the U.S. knew about the crisis in 1962 and what they learned later when Soviet archives opened after the Cold War.
+Evaluate ExComm’s and JFK’s handling of the Cuban Missile Crisis.

 Postwar America 15

 Opening: Identify the meaning of the term counter-factual history.